dharanicb98/veera_task_dharanicb/README.md

 this is above project deployed link : https://dharanicb-veera-task.netlify.app/

-if your using in this connect database locally - usring mySql and Node js
+if your using in this connect database locally - using mySql and Node js

 backend ->
         | ->